Celtic holidays Lá Lúnasa, 1st of August

 The month of August earned its name in English from Roman Emperor Augustus.
 But the character of August is better epitomised by its Irish name: Lúnasa.

-It was one of the major Celtic holidays, sometimes heralding up to fifteen days of fairs, markets, wrestling contests and matchmaking.
+It was one of the major Celtic holidays, sometimes heralding up to 15 days of fairs, markets, wrestling contests and matchmaking.

 Lá Lúnasa, the official day of the festival, was a time when Celts turned their attention to appeasing Lugh so that he would allow them a good harvest in five or six weeks time.